 Adding the file to the exception list

 You can disregard the warning without disabling Windows Defender or your third-party antivirus program.
-Just add the file—or the folder that contains it—to the exclusions list.
-The defender won’t search that particular directory for any suspicious files if you do this.
+Add the file—or the folder containing it—to the exclusions list.
+If you do this, the defender won’t search that particular directory for any suspicious files.

 - Enter Windows Security in the search box once it is open.